 Sourdough Baguette Dough Schedule

-To help simplify the process and visualize the time commitment for making this sourdough baguette recipe I have added a schedule.
-Your sourdough starter’s health and your dough temperatures can change your fermentation schedule so make sure to keep an eye on the dough and don’t rely on just the schedule.
+To simplify the process and help you visualize the time commitment for making this sourdough baguette recipe, I have included a schedule.
+Your dough temperature and sourdough starter’s health can change the fermentation schedule, so make sure to keep an eye on the dough and don’t rely on just the schedule.
 Of course, you can also alter the schedule to fit what works best for you and your baking.

 Mix the Sourdough Baguette Levain – 10:00 am.

 This sourdough baguette recipe uses a young levain fed at 100% hydration.
-If you need help calculating your dough percentages and scale this recipe easily for your baking, you can download my Sourdough Baguette Dough Calculator.
+If you need help calculating dough percentages to scale this recipe easily for your baking, you can download my Sourdough Baguette Dough Calculator.

 Mix all the ingredients until well combined.
 Cover with a lid.
 I like to place an elastic band around the top of the levain at the beginning of the feed so I can monitor its growth.
-This build should take about 3.5-4 hours at 28°C/82.4°F.
+This build should take about 3.5 to 4 hours at 28°C/82.4°F.

 Weight | Ingredient | Bakers % |